DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_4.md

 Note: If you do test out the rule, be sure to delete the outputs before moving forward (`snakemake --cores 1 calc_doy_means --delete-all-output`).
 If you don't delete the outputs, the Snakemake pipeline will not execute next time because the outputs have already been generated!

-Next, let's replace the hardcoded file names and lake IDs in the `2_process/calc_doy_means.py` script with our snakemake rule properties.
+Next, let's replace the hardcoded file names and lake IDs in the `2_process/calc_doy_means.py` script with our Snakemake rule properties.

 In our Snakefile, we have multiple files as inputs (and multiple files as outputs too), none of which are given variable names in the Snakefile.
 When we call `snakemake.input` in our Python script, a list of the inputs from the Snakefile will be returned.
 The same is true for our list of outputs when we call `snakemake.output`.